termoose/irccloud/README.md

 On the first run a config file will be generated for you in `~/.config/irccloud`, update it with your IRCCloud username and password.

-If you want to speficy a custom config file you can do so with `-c`:
+If you want to specify a custom config file you can do so with `-c`:

 ```bash